 Psychological risks include the emergence of negative emotional states.
 Such as anxiety, despair, guilt, humiliation, and loss of self-esteem, as well as altered behavior.
 Psychological dangers also include sensory deprivation, sleep deprivation, hypnosis, deception, and mental trauma.

 Bodily risks include physical discomfort, pain, damage, illness, or disease by the research methodologies and processes.
 Physical stimuli such as loudness, electric shock, heat, cold, electric magnetic, or gravitational fields.
 And so on can provide a physical risk.
 Engaging a person in a potentially violent social context may also pose a physical risk.

 Why is it Important to remove all direct identifiers from the data?

-To reduce the risks associated with social-behavioral research, it is critical to remove all direct identifiers from the data as soon as possible.
+To reduce the risks associated with social-behavioural research, it is critical to remove all direct identifiers from the data as soon as possible.
 Throughout the research and implementation process, investigators must be aware of participant information.
-Participants should feel at ease accepting and dismissing invitations to participate.
+Participants should feel at ease accepting and declining invitations to participate.

 Risk of harm in social and behavioral sciences generally fall in three categories, which are: Answer and Detail